Chat with us, powered by LiveChat What is Wheel Offset and Backspacing? | Quadratec Skip to main content

 Torque Managing Editor

 Starting a new modification project on your Jeep can be an exhilarating feeling.
 Heck, even making that decision to begin one is exciting.
-However, before you dive into the deep end and start gathering products, take a few beats to make sure what you are gathering is going to do, well, what you require for your needs.
+However, before you dive into the deep end and start gathering products, take a few beats to make sure what you are gathering is going to do, well, what you require.

 That's because while there are so many things out there that make a difference in the way your Jeep looks or performs, it is pretty easy to forget there can be some practical and fitment issues that may really affect your Jeep.

-This is especially true when it comes to replacing your Jeep's factory wheels.
+This is especially true when it comes to replacing your Jeep's wheels.

-Sure, it may not be an intensive project like lifting the vehicle's suspension or swapping out brake lines and rotors, but a new set of wheels like Lynx Trailgunner or our Morphic wheels is certainly enough to get the blood flowing because they add customization — a personal touch thanks to all kinds of designs, styles, materials and colors.
+Sure, it may not be an intensive project like lifting the vehicle's suspension or swapping out brake lines and rotors, but a new set of Jeep Wheels is certainly enough to get the blood flowing because they add customization and a personal touch thanks to all kinds of designs, styles, materials and colors.

 Beyond styling, colors, design and, yes, even the material, comes the two most important factors – wheel offset and backspacing – that will determine whether those new additions work efficiently and effectively.
 These two things also happen to be something that many Jeep owners, new and veteran alike, do not really understand very well.
 If at all.